7 Ways to Address a Bad Grade on Your College Application

 6. Target schools that allow for imperfect transcripts.

 As hard as we try, perfection eludes most of us.
 Some schools are more forgiving of a hiccup or two than others.
-For example, at Stanford University, the average freshman GPA was 3.95 and only 1% of accepted students had lower than a 3.5 GPA.
-Freshman at Purdue University possessed an average GPA of 3.6 and 27% of admits had under a 3.5.
+For example, at Stanford University, the average freshman GPA for the Class of 2024 was 3.96 and only 0.7% of accepted students had lower than a 3.5 GPA.
+Freshmen at Purdue University possessed an average GPA of 3.67 and 25% of admits had under a 3.5.
 Both schools accept students with exceptional records of achievement; one is forgiving of a blemish, the other is not.
 Students with amazing but imperfect transcripts should not be compiling a college list full of Stanford-like schools, hoping that they win the admissions lottery.
 Rather, targeting other stellar universities that have a proven record of, at least sometimes, taking students like you is a better recipe for a successful outcome.

 7. Don’t let things snowball.